protokol/solidity-typescript-hardhat-template/README.md

 - `hh compile` - to compile smart contract and generate typechain ts bindings
 - `hh test` - to run tests
 - `hh deploy` - to deploy to local network (see options for more)
-- `hh TABTAB` - to use autocomplete.
+- `hh TABTAB` - to use autocomplete
+- `hh node` - to run a localhost node

 Check `package.json` scripts for more options.